jozuenoon/message_bus/README.md

 [![GolangCI](https://golangci.com/badges/github.com/jozuenoon/message_bus.svg)](https://golangci.com/r/github.com/jozuenoon/message_bus)

-This repository is part of bigger conceptual system that would provide travel time estimations based on mobile devices identification.
+This repository is part of bigger conceptual system that provides travel time estimations based on mobile devices identification.

 Explanation:

+In general public there is high saturation of Bluetooth devices.
-Let's say that we have Bluetooth enabled device in car or with us while commuting.
-While we pass through our regular paths around city special detectors grabs MAC address of our device and time on witch it got catch.
+When BT device pass through paths around city special detectors grabs device MAC address with timestamp.
 There is great concern taken about privacy and MAC address is hashed before it is passed down through the system.
-Next, system tries to figure out what is current travel time between points based on many such traces.
+Then system tries to figure out what is current travel time between points based given statistically meaningful amount of data.

+NOTE: Given similar in nature ANPR data similar thing could be achieved even with greater accuracy.

 <p align="center">
     <figure align="center">